billyx86/QueryHop/README.md

 I will always distribute this extension for free alongside the App Store build.

 ### From Mac App Store ($0.99)
-- This will be updated when the app is live on the Mac App Store.
+> [!NOTE]
-- This is an option for users who want automatic updates and to support QueryHop's development.
+> This method is for those who want automatic updates or wish to support the development of QueryHop.
+Your support is greatly appreciated!

+You can download the app on the Mac App Store by either clicking the button on the top of the README or clicking [here](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=6744203249).

 ## Usage